 This course introduces students to contemporary economics, business and legal issues.
 The course delivery will include opportunities for student directed inquiry, case studies, debate and the use of a range of means of communication.
-Studying Economics, Business & Law Unit 1 is not a pre-requisite but it is advisable.

 Students will have the opportunity to: